Rob-Page/networker_nmda/README.md

 ### LINK LIBRARY

-1. cd $ORACLE_HOME/lib
+1. cd $ORACLE_HOME/lib.
-2. ln -s /usr/lib/libnsrora.so libobk.so
+2. ln -s /usr/lib/libnsrora.so libobk.so.
 3. confirm that the link exsists by typing `ls -ltr|grep libobk` output should see something like: lrwxrwxrwx.
-1 rob rob    21 May 10 14:29 libobk.so -> /usr/lib/libnsrora.so
+1 rob rob    21 May 10 14:29 libobk.so -> /usr/lib/libnsrora.so.

 ### ADD ORACLE CLIENT
 1. Open NMC
-2. Add a new client through the wizard
+2. Add a new client through the wizard.
-3. When asked for the TNS directory enter: /u01/app/oracle/product/11.2.0/xe/network/admin
+3. When asked for the TNS directory enter: /u01/app/oracle/product/11.2.0/xe/network/admin.
-4. Select OS user and enter in username: oracle, and select XE as the database SID
+4. Select OS user and enter in username: oracle, and select XE as the database SID.
 5. Proceed through the rest of the wizard as needed.
 6. Create a new AFD device called oracle backup.
-7. Add that AFD device to the default pool
+7. Add that AFD device to the default pool.
-8. Add your new client to a group
+8. Add your new client to a group.
 9. Create a new workflow and that coraspodes to the group and add it to a policy.
 10. Run the policy backup.